On indefinite integral ternary quadratic forms: Introduction

 For ${\bf (B)}$ we show in Section~\ref{clnbr} that for each $H\in \rPKT$ the $X$-limit $f^{{\bf (B)}}(H)$ exists and coincides with the genus limit.
 This follows by identifying the spinor kernel (see Prop.~\ref{propE1}) and studying the corresponding multiplicative function of $s$ using the robust version of the Landau-Selberg-Delange method formulated and proved in Granville-Koukoulopoulos \cite{GranK}.
 Specifically, Proposition~\ref{splitting} shows that the main contribution comes from genera $G$ whose class number $h(G)$ is equal to one.
 Together with the dominating bounds in Proposition~\ref{class-tail}, this leads to the class number asymptotics in ${\bf (B)}$.

 The proof of the asymptotics of ${\bf (C)}$ is carried out in Sections~\ref{local-rep} and~\ref{Mar-sec}.
 It requires a much finer analysis of $\kappa(C)$.
-The first step is a rough but uniform bound for $\kappa(C)$ in terms of its root packet invariant $r(C)=r(D(C))$, namely $\kappa(C) \ll r(C)^\frac{7}{2}$ (see Prop.~\ref{kappa-finite}).
-With that, one proceeds as in Section~\ref{clnbr} and establishes the pointwise limits $f^{{\bf (C)}}(H)$ for $H\in \rPKT$ (see Prop.~\ref{avg-martini-pointwise}).
+The first step is a {crude} but uniform bound for $\kappa(C)$ in terms of its root packet invariant $r(C)=r(D(C))$, namely $\kappa(C) \ll r(C)^\frac{7}{2}$ (see Prop.~\ref{kappa-finite}).
+With that {and with $H$ fixed (and with it the high ramification) one can exploit that almost all genera have class number one, which renders the corresponding $\kappa(C)=K(C)$ to be local.
+This allows for the determination of the pointwise limits $f^{{\bf (C)}}(H)$ for $H\in \rPKT$ in terms of the local (albeit complicated) data involving $H$ (see \eqref{MH}) }

-The most challenging step is to find an $\mathcal{l}^1(\rPKT)$ function dominating the $f_N^{{\bf (C)}}$'s.
-To this end, we use a lower-bound sieve to produce many small (in terms of $r(H)$) integers free from small prime factors, and which are represented by many classes $C$ whose root packet is our given $H$ (see Prop.~\ref{brun}).
+{The most challenging step is to find an $\mathcal{l}^1(\rPKT)$ function dominating the $f_X^{{\bf (C)}}$'s.
+This requires controlling both the local obstructions to representability by the class $C$ with given root packet $H$, as well as possible local to global obstructions.
+For the latter, we use the sufficient condition for representability of Jones-Watson (see Prop. \ref{propD2}).
+In order to deal with both issues,} we use a lower-bound sieve to produce many small (in terms of $r(H)$) integers free from small prime factors, and which are represented by many classes $C$ whose root packet is our given $H$ (see Prop.~\ref{brun}).
 This coupled with a combinatorial bootstrap (see Prop.~\ref{mechanical}) which pivots on the points produced in Proposition~\ref{brun} leads to an explicit $\mathcal{l}^1(\rPKT)$ dominating function (see Prop.~\ref{martini-tail}), and with it a proof of ${\bf (C)}$, completing Part I.

 For Part II, we use homogeneous dynamics and in particular Oh \cite{heeoh} to localize the problem along the lines outlined in \cite{sarnakletter}.
 The problem treated there is that of the density of integral ternary quadratic $F$'s whose determinants are prime numbers, and it is executed fully in Kotsovolis-Woo \cite{KotWoo} including what is more difficult for that problem, namely the definite forms.
 In Section~\ref{serre-p} we review the reduction of Theorem~\ref{IThm2} to the asymptotics of ${\bf (D)}$.
-A crucial step in establishing ${\bf (D)}$ is that the sum of $\rho(C)$ over isotropic classes can be collected into their genera as in Siegel \cite{siegel} and an application of his mass formula \cite{siegelIAS} converts the sum into a weighted mass sum over the isotropic genera (see Sec.~\ref{sie-asy}).